 Myth #5: UCaaS is difficult to understand and complicated to install

 Reality: Switching over to UCaaS is a turn-key transition with minimal ongoing support required from your IT staff.
 Switching over to UCaaS is not a difficult task.
-There is some planning and coordination, but your provider handles most of the heavy lifting regarding setting up Auto Attendant, Call Groups, Call Queues, Porting Numbers, etc. On average, companies can have their UCaaS enterprise voice platform up and running in less than a month.
+There is, of course, some planning and coordination, but your provider handles most of the heavy lifting regarding setting up Auto Attendant, Call Groups, Call Queues, Porting Numbers, etc. On average, companies can have their UCaaS enterprise voice platform up and running in less than a month.

 Although advancing technology can seem intimidating at first for small businesses, Hosted Voice with UC is a much simpler way to use your business phone system.
 Users can quickly scale their service by just adding new phone handsets and purchasing an additional service plan.
 No adding new capital equipment required for increased users.
 Maintaining your service used to be a technical endeavor.
 You had to hire an outside contractor or have someone on staff that could spend time maintaining the service.
 With Hosted Voice, all of that is taken care of for you.